josh-anderegg/mad/README.md

-# Jornal for MAD
+# MAD journal

 ## Week 1

 ### Goals
-- Make the images used for the ML part easily reproducible.
+- [ ] Make the images used for the ML part easily reproducible.
-- Get a lasso regression going for the 12 input variables.
+- [ ] Get a lasso regression going for the 12 input variables.
-- Use other statistical values to describe the correlation between truth and input variables.
+- [ ] Use other statistical values to describe the correlation between truth and input variables.
-- Plot the findings.
+- [ ] Plot the findings.
-- Do a distinction for different types of images (mines from different regions/seasons).
+- [ ] Do a distinction for different types of images (mines from different regions/seasons).

 ### Notes
 - Reproducibility large issue with R?